vaishali18lalit/Rag_task/README.md

 Generation Module: Uses an LLM to generate a response based on retrieved context.

-Dependencies
+##Dependencies

 LLM Framework: OpenAI / Hugging Face Transformers

-Vector Database: FAISS / ChromaDB / Pinecone
+Vector Database: ChromaDB

-Frameworks: LangChain, Flask/FastAPI (if using an API)
+Frameworks: LangChain, FastAPI (if using an API)

 API Endpoints (if applicable)

 POST /query - Accepts a query and returns a generated response.

-Future Enhancements
+##Future Enhancements

 Improve retrieval ranking with rerankers